SonglinLife/SonglinLife/README.md

-- 👋 Hi, I’m @WusonglinLife, a master student studying at tongji University, marjoring in Computer Science and Technology.
+- 👋 Hi, I’m @SonglinLife, a master student studying at tongji University, marjoring in Computer Science and Technology.
 - 👀 I’m interested in social network and Graph Neural Network.
 - 📫 [email]: wusonglin@tongji.edu.cn